skarpovru/chrome-tabs-rotator/README.md

 ## Overview

-Tabs Rotator automatically loads URLs in new tabs and displays them as slideshows.
+Tabs Rotator automatically loads web pages from configured URLs in the new tabs and displays them as a slideshow.
 It is useful for displaying dashboards, monitoring tools, presentations, advertisements, reports, marketing, or any other web pages that need to be cycled through regularly on a screen.

 ## Features